inveon-ozanhonamlioglu/mobular-components-docs/docs/HeaderImageCentered.md

 ## Buttons

-headerButtonsRight and headerButtonsLeft uses array of [ComponentButton](ComponentButton)
+rightButtons and leftButtons uses array of [ComponentButton](ComponentButton)

 ## Styles